ipfs/specs/src/architecture/principles.md

 hierarchical authority.
 Content addressability derives identifiers from the content of an information resource, such that any party can both mint the identifier and verify that it maps to the right resource.
-This eliminates the need for any authority outside of the resource itself to certity its content.
+This eliminates the need for any authority outside of the resource itself to certify its content.
 It makes CIDs the universal self-certifying addressability component of the web.

 Addressing data using [CIDs](https://github.com/multiformats/cid) is the first defining